lozo6/flask-bootstrap/README.md

 static is where all CSS elements are placed and templates are where all HTML elements are placed

 Please see requirements.txt for all requirement modules to run this assignment

+Navbar includes buttons that are part of the assignment